praveenkumarsrinivasan/UOATwitter/README.md

 - Get tweet details
 - Get tweets which has the given hashtag
 - Get the users social circle, extended social circle
+- Get tweets from the users social circle, extended social circle
+    + Get tweets for a given user

 Pending
 - Get tweets from the users social circle, extended social circle
-    + Get tweets for a given user
     + Search tweets of a given user
 - Get influential tweets by topic or keyword
     + in twitter on the whole